keechma/keechma/guides/04-entitydb.md

 # EntityDB

-EntityDB is a library that handles storage of any kind of entities in your application.
+The big idea behind EntityDB is consistency.
+It ensures that there is only one instance of each entity in your application.
+This enables you to write simpler code and avoid a whole class of bugs related to data synchronization.
+Gone too is the requirement to model your application state in a quickly-unmanageable tree.
+EntityDB provides:

+1. **Data Consistency** — collections of entities are kept up-to-date: remove an entity from EntityDB and it is removed from any collections that contain it
+2. **Rendering Consistency** — any change to an entity is reflected everywhere it is rendered (e.g. a master-detail layout)
+3. **Simplicity** — all entities are in a central location

+## How does it work?

+Implemented as a separate library, EntityDB tracks all of your application's entities.
 An entity is anything that is "identifiable".
-Usually, the `id` attribute is used, but you can use anything that makes sense for your application.

-## Why do you need EntityDB?

-EntityDB solves two problems for you:

-1. It allows you to store all entities in a central location
-2. It ensures data consistency
-    - If you have the same entity rendered in multiple places (for instance in a master - detail layout) - changes to entity in one place will update the other
-    - If you have an entity inside some collection, removing it from the EntityDB store will remove it from the collection too

-## How does it work?

-EntityDB functions are implemented in a purely functional way, and they operate on the Clojure `map`.

-EntityDB supports two ways to store items:

-1. In collections
+While the `:id` attribute is normally used for this purpose, your application can identify entities in whatever way makes sense.

+Operating on a Clojure `map`, access to EntityDB is purely functional and supports two types of structures:

+1. **Collections** — lists of entities stored and retrieved by the collection's name
-2. In named item slots
+2. **Named entity slots** — individual named entities

-### Collections

-Collections are just named lists of items.
-Whenever you store or retrieve a collection you use the collection's name.

-### Named items

-Similar to collections, but they reference just one item.

-#### Why do you need to use named collections and named items?

-Since ClojureScript data structures are immutable, holding a reference to a list of items (or item) will always give you the same value.
-By using names, EntityDB can internally update named items and collections when the data changes and ensure data consistency.
+Since ClojureScript data structures are immutable, holding a reference to a list of entities (or an entity) will always give you the same value.
+By using names, EntityDB can internally update named entities and collections when the data changes and ensure data consistency.

 ---